-The University provides to outstanding students the opportunity to participate in a challenging honors curriculum and to receive recognition at commencement when they complete the requirements.
+The University provides outstanding students the opportunity to participate in a challenging honors curriculum and to receive recognition at commencement when they complete the requirements.

 Grounded in the liberal arts tradition, the Honors College is a cross-disciplinary curriculum designed to develop students’ intellectual abilities, become creative problem solvers, build character, and foster a commitment of lifelong learning that can develop the leaders of the 21st century.
 Membership is competitive and based on maintenance of a cumulative 3.25 GPA, regular enrollment in honors courses, and service to the campus community.
 We offer three pathways to membership in the Honors College.